pack229/pack229.github.io/_posts/2025-11-02-christmas-in-the-park.md

 description: Pack 229 will again be decorating a Christmas Tree at San Jose's Christmas in the Park.
 date: 2025-11-02
 featured_image: christmas.jpg
-tags: [Christmas in the Park, Events, Upcoming]
+tags: [Christmas in the Park, Events]
 uuid: B451B6B5-C437-46FF-888C-D08D108CF75F
 meta:
   date: 2025-11-24